golioth/docs/docs/getting-started/3-device-examples/2-compile-example-code/2-zephyr-ncs/01-set-up-ncs.md

 <SetupWestNRF91/>

-### Installing the Golioth Zephyr SDK for NCS
+### Installing the Golioth Firmware SDK for NCS

-import InstallNRFSDK from '/docs/partials-common/install-nrf-connect-sdk.md'
+import InstallNRFSDK from '/docs/partials-common/ncs-install-golioth-firmware-sdk.md'

 <InstallNRFSDK/>

 ### Installing the Zephyr SDK Toolchain

-Nordic chips are ARM-based device, so we will use the ARM toolchains (gcc, gdb, etc) included in the Zephyr SDK
+Nordic chips are ARM-based device, so we will use the ARM toolchains (gcc, gdb, etc) included in the Zephyr SDK.

 import InstallZephyrSDKtoolchain from '/docs/partials-common/install-zephyr-sdk-toolchain.md'